Approvals & certifications

 - ISO 11623 – Periodic inspection and testing of composite gas cylinders

-In addition, Hexagon Ragasco has a product-specific document providing detailed instructions for filling and retesting its composite LPG cylinders.
+Hexagon Ragasco also has a product-specific document that provides detailed instructions on how to fill and retest its composite LPG cylinders.

-Outside Europe the interval between periodic inspections is often stipulated in the approval, or subsequently by approval from the local/national authority.
+Outside Europe, the interval between periodic inspections is often stipulated in the approval, or subsequently in the approval issued by the local/national authority.

-We continuously perform tests to document the limited deterioration that normal use of the cylinders cause over time (no corrosion, no permanent deformation) and thus prove to the competent authorities that the retesting interval should be at least 10 years.
-Each facility approved to perform periodic inspection and testing also needs their procedure and facilities to be approved by the competent authority in each country.
+We continuously perform tests to document the limited deterioration that normal use of the cylinders causes over time (no corrosion, no permanent deformation) and thus prove to the competent authorities that the retesting interval should be at least 10 years.
+Each site that is approved to carry out periodic inspections and testing also has to have its procedures and facilities approved by the competent authority in each country.

 In the USA, the cylinders are approved by the US Department of Transportation (DOT) in accordance with Special Permit DOT-SP-12706, which is based on ISO11119-3, CFR49, FRP 1 and DOT specific requirements.